chinh4thepro/cadmium-nix/README.md

 # cadmium-nix
-A reproducable nix build environment for the cadmium linux "distrobution"
+A reproducable nix build environment for the cadmium linux "distribution"